 When flossing, ensure you get the plaque off your teeth.
 However, you also need to ensure that you are not flossing your teeth roughly.
 Make sure to always be gentle on your gums and teeth during the flossing session.

-Once you floss your teeth roughly, your gums might bleed.
+Unfortunately, using an incorrect technique can cause gum tissue irritation that can result in bleeding gums and possible gum recession.
 As a result, you might experience different dental health issues.
 So, take time to gently remove plaque and food particles from tight spaces between teeth.

 Using the Same Floss Section